-Elise Lillmars Roe, Vice President
+Elise Lillmars Roe, President

 My love of the environment predates my time at Alma College as a biology major.
 A plant taxonomy class forever seared into my mind a love for native plants.
 While I pursued physical therapy after I left Alma, I continued to be involved in environmental issues.
 Moving to Grand Rapids in 1980, I worked as a volunteer at WMEAC doing stream monitoring and clean ups.
 In 1998, I became part of a land preservation task force in Ada Township which eventually led to the adoption of the Ada Open Space Preservation Plan and a dedicated millage for this purpose.
 This led to a board position on the Open Space Preservation Advisory Board and the Parks Rec and Land Preservation Board in Ada Township.
 I served on the board of the Land Conservancy of West Michigan in the early 2000s and became a Master Naturalist in 2009.
 In 2016, my husband and I planted two, 35 ft. x 5 ft. parking lot islands with native plants at Central Reformed Church.
 We have also planted a large native prairie on our property and put in native plants in the landscaping around our house.
 One of my passions is working to eliminate invasive plants on our property and in Seidman Park, which is right outside our back door.
 I have been a member of Wild Ones River City for a number of years, but have just recently decided to become more involved.
 I hope to contribute to the organization as VP and also increase my own knowledge of native plants.